-- Preheat the oven to 200°C (180°C fan).
-To make the choux pastry, begin by measuring out the butter, water and salt into a small pan and warming gently on a low heat, until the butter has melted.
-Then turn the heat right up to bring it quickly to the boil, remove from the heat and add the plain flour all at once.
+2. To make the choux pastry begin by measuring out the butter, water, and salt into a small pan and warming gently on low heat until the butter has melted.
+Then turn the heat right up to bring it quickly to the boil.
+Remove from the heat and add the plain flour all at once.
 Beat vigorously with a wooden spoon until it all comes together in a thick paste.

-- Line a couple of baking trays with baking paper, and then using the 1.5cm piping nozzle, pipe the dough onto the paper in roughly 12cm lengths.
-Leave plenty of space between each one to allow for spreading & rising – that’s why I’ve suggested using two baking trays.
+6. Line a couple of baking trays with baking paper and then using the 1.5cm piping nozzle, pipe the dough onto the paper in roughly 12cm lengths.
+Leave plenty of space between each one to allow for spreading and rising.
+That’s why I’ve suggested using two baking trays.
 Pop in the oven and set a timer for 15 minutes.
-You must not open the oven door during this time, or the eclairs might sink.
+You must not open the oven door during this time or the eclairs might sink.

-- To decorate, simply melt the white chocolate in the microwave (use thirty second bursts, stirring each time, so it doesn’t burn) and whip the double cream together with the Sugar and Crumbs Raspberry Ripple Icing Sugar until soft peaks form, to make a Chantilly cream.
+8. To decorate, simply melt the white chocolate in the microwave (use thirty-second bursts, stirring each time, so it doesn’t burn) and whip the double cream together with the Sugar and Crumbs Raspberry Ripple Natural Flavoured Icing Sugar (or any flavour of your choice) until soft peaks form, to make a Chantilly cream.

 9. On the underside of each éclair, make three small holes, neatly spaced apart.
 With the 5mm piping nozzle, pipe the Chantilly cream into the éclair using these three holes.

 10. Spread a little white chocolate on the top of each éclair and finish off with fresh raspberries and flaked almonds.